 You may be skeptical about editing software, but I’ve found this program has actually affected the way I write.
 My writing is a lot tighter than it was before I started using Editor.

 Calibre is an ebook management and conversion program.
-I use it to create the ebooks I sell directly on my website on the Store page.
+I use it to create the ebooks I sell directly.
 I feed Calibre my specially-formatted OpenOffice files, and it uses them to generate .mobi and ePub files.
 (Mobi is the standard Kindle ebook file type, and ePub is used by pretty much every other ereader.)

 Calibre is free, and very easy to use.